acdlite/jquery.sidenotes/index.md

 Use of jQuery.sidenotes requires a working knowledge of JavaScript, jQuery, and CSS.
 I realize this can be frustrating for non-programmers, who may wish for a one-size-fits-all approach.
 Please [submit an issue](https://github.com/acdlite/jquery.sidenotes/issues/new) if you have any usability concerns or suggestions.

 Apply the plugin to a jQuery object consisting of each post/document container on the page.
-The post container is the **immediate parent element of the generated Markdown content.
+The post container is the **immediate parent element of the Markdown-generated content.
 The plugin will not work if you target the wrong element.**[^wrapper]

 [^wrapper]: If you're experiencing unexpected behavior, this is likely your problem.